Learning to Recognize Dialect Features: Models and training

 \subsection{Architectures}

-We consider two classification architectures: \begin{description} \item[Multihead.]
+We consider two classification architectures: \begin{description} [leftmargin=0pt] \item[Multihead.]
 In this architecture, which is standard for multitask classification, we estimate a linear \emph{prediction head} for each feature, which is simply a vector of weights.
 This is a multitask architecture, because the vast majority of model parameters from the input through the deep BERT stack remain shared among dialect features.
-The prediction head is then multiplied by the contextualized embedding for the \clstok token to obtain a score for the applicability of a feature to a given instance. \item[\damodel.]
-Due to the few-shot nature of our prediction task, we also consider a novel architecture that attempts to exploit the natural language descriptions of each feature.
+The prediction head is then multiplied by the BERT embedding for the \clstok token to obtain a score for a feature's applicability to a given instance. \item[\damodel.]
+Due to the few-shot nature of our prediction task, we also consider an architecture that attempts to exploit the natural language descriptions of each feature.
 This is done by concatenating the feature description to each element of the minimal pair.
 The instance is then labeled for whether the feature is present.
 This construction is shown in \autoref{fig:labeled-data-creation}.
 Prediction is performed by learning a single linear prediction head on the \clstok token.
 We call this model \emph{description-aware multitask learning}, or \damodel. \end{description}

-\paragraph{Model details.} Both architectures are built on top of the BERT-base model, and both are trained by cross-entropy.
-We use batches of size $32$, perform fine-tuning for $100$ epochs (due to the small size of the training data), and apply the Adam optimizer~\cite{kingma2014adam} with a learning rate of $10^{-5}$.
-Extensive hyperparameter search is left for future work.
+\paragraph{Model details.} Both architectures are built on top of the BERT-base uncased model, which we fine-tune by cross-entropy for $500$ epochs (due to the small size of the training data) using the Adam optimizer~\cite{kingma2014adam}, batch size of $32$ and a learning rate of $10^{-5}$, warmed up over the first $150$ epochs.
+Annotations of dialect features were not used for hyperparameter selection.
+Instead, the hyperparameters were selected to maximize the discriminability between corpora of Indian and U.S. English, as described in \autoref{sec:eval-density-classification}.
+All models trained in less than two hours on a pod of four v2 TPU chips, with the exception of \damodel on corpus examples, which required up to 18 hours.

-\subsection{Regular expressions}
+\subsection{Regular Expressions}